yash509/DevOps-Project----Microservices-Python-App/README.md

 ## Destroying the Infrastructure

+# Thanks to Nasiullha Chaudhari Sir (N4si) for providing the guidance, and the resources all credit of this Repo goes to the owner N4Si (Nasiullha Chaudhari)
 To clean up the infrastructure, follow these steps:

 1. **Delete the Node Group:** Delete the node group associated with your EKS cluster.